Based on the Alfred Mylne design ‘Panda’.

 ‘Noelani’ means ‘extremely attractive outgoing Hawaiian girl’!

-During 2014 she went through some work on Americas eastern seaboard, changed flag and was renamed Naema.
+During 2014 she undertook further works on Americas eastern seaboard, changed flag and was renamed Naema.

 |Type of Boat:|

 |Built By:||Bodrum Shipyard, Turkey|